MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/net-ring-buffer.md

 **Buffer**
 A byte array that contains the packets in the ring buffer.
-Typically, a client driver calls [**NetRingBufferGetPacketAtIndex**](netringbuffergetpacketatindex.md) to access elements in this array.
+Typically, a client driver calls [**NetRingBufferGetPacketAtIndex**](netringbuffergetpacketatindex.md) to access packets in the ring buffer.

 Remarks
 -------